Symphony No. 8 (Bruckner): Instrumentation

-The 1887 version is scored for three flutes, a piccolo in the climax of the Adagio, three oboes, three clarinets and three bassoons.
+The 1887 version is scored for three flutes, a piccolo, three oboes, three clarinets, three bassoons, eight horns, three trumpets, three trombones, four Wagner tubas, one contrabass tuba, timpani, cymbals, triangle, three harps, and strings.
 The third part of each woodwind only appear in the Finale, while the third bassoon also doubles as contrabassoon in the Finale.
-The brass include eight horns – with horns 5 to 8 only appearing in the Finale.
-In addition, there are three trumpets, three trombones, four Wagner tubas and a single contrabass tuba, along with timpani, cymbals, triangle, three harps, and strings.
+Horns 5 to 8 also only appear in the Finale.

 The 1890 version deletes the piccolo part, and extends the triple woodwinds and calls for eight horns on all four movements.
 Horns 5 to 8 replace the Wagner tubas in most of the first and third movements, doubling as Wagner tubas at some points of the symphony.

 This is the only symphony where Bruckner employs the harp.
 This was, in total, the largest orchestra Bruckner ever used (since the Ninth Symphony, which uses an otherwise identical orchestra, does not require harps and percussion other than timpani).